MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

 Common Data Service includes a powerful set of connectors to help you import data from many sources.
 More information: [Add data to an entity in Common Data Service by using Power Query](/powerapps/maker/common-data-service/data-platform-cds-newentity-pq)

-As an example, here's how to import training data from an Excel workbook<!--Via Writing Style Guide-->.
-This example uses a file that's described in the following table.
+As an example, let's look at how to import training data from an Excel workbook.
+This example uses a file containing what's shown in the following table.

 |   |   |   |
 |---|---|---|